walezbee/AzureFunMigration/Whiteboard design session/WDS trainer guide - Line-of-business application migration.md

     ![Azure portal screenshot showing the Azure Migrate assessment report dashboard.](images/migration_assessment.png)

     The collector appliance uploads the data it gathers to an Azure Migrate project in Azure.
-Each appliance supports discovery of up to 5,000 VMs.
+Each appliance supports discovery of up to 10,000 VMs on VMware vCenter Server or 5,000 VMs on Hyper-V.

     ![Azure portal screenshot showing the 'discover machines' blade of the Azure Migrate service.](images/discover_machines.png)

     In the second phase, assessment, the data from the discovery phase is used to produce a migration assessment report.
-Each assessment supports up to 10,000 VMs, which may be drawn from multiple collectors.
+Each assessment supports up to 35,000 VMs, which may be drawn from multiple collectors.
 You can create multiple reports from the same source data, and tailor the report using a range of migration parameters.
 These parameters include:

     - Azure region and monthly uptime.
     - Whether to size VMs based on the existing VMware configuration, or on the measured utilization.
 In the latter case, a 'comfort factor' allows you to control how much headroom is included in the sizing recommendation.